RIT-Launch-Initiative/GSW/README.md

 #### Keys (must be specified)
 * `channel_path`: Final portion of the Grafana Live channel string (e.g. "backplane" in `stream/telemetry/backplane`).
-* `live_addr`: Address where data is pushed to Grafana Live.
-If data is being streamed to a local Grafana instance, this will probably start with `http://localhost:3000`, but this can be replaced with the address of any Grafana instance.
+* `websocket_addr`: Address where data is pushed to Grafana Live over WebSocket.
+If data is being streamed to a local Grafana instance, this will probably start with `ws://localhost:3000`, but this can be replaced with the address of any Grafana instance.
 The second part of the address should always be `/api/live/push/telemetry/`, unless you have a reason to change it.
+* `http_addr`: Address where data is pushed to Grafana Live over HTTP.
+Make sure the protocol is `http://` or `https://`.
+* `use_websocket`: Whether to use WebSocket for data streaming.
+If disabled, HTTP will be used.
+WebSocket is recommended for better performance.
+* `use_http`: Whether to use HTTP for data streaming.
+If `use_websocket` is also true, HTTP will be used as backup if the WebSocket fails.